chrislomonico/MinimumViableDataspace/docs/developer/decision-records/2022-06-15-registration-service/README.md

 # Registration Service

 Registration Service is a component of a Dataspace Authority.
-In current version to support the [Minimum Viable Dataspace](https://github.com/eclipse-dataspaceconnector/MinimumViableDataspace) (MVD), the Dataspace Authority is centralised.
+In the current version, the Dataspace Authority is centralized to support the [Minimum Viable Dataspace](https://github.com/eclipse-dataspaceconnector/MinimumViableDataspace) (MVD).
 In future versions, the Authority could also be partly or fully decentralized.

 Responsibilities of the Dataspace Authority in MVD:
 - Establishes a DID (Decentralized Identifier) defining the Dataspace.